chocobearz/reversi/README.md

 <p align="center">
 <img src="mc_playout_plot.JPG" alt="ABPlot">
 </p>

-From these plots we can see that not only is Julia faster than Python, but the speed decreases at a slower rate as the playouts increase.
 The "playouts" plots above show the time it takes to make a single playout, this helps us get the number of playouts per second for each language.
  We can see, as is expected, that the time to make a playout is relatively